Expedition of Khalid ibn al-Walid (Najran): Background

 According to Ar-Rahīq al-Makhtum (The Sealed Nectar), a modern Islamic hagiography of Muhammad written by the Indian Muslim author Saif ur-Rahman Mubarakpuri, having refused to convert to Islam, Muhammad ordered the tribe to pay the Jizyah and give Muhammad 2,000 garments, in exchange for peace and security.
 A part of the tribe were still practising Idolatry, and Muhammad only had a treaty with the Christian part of the tribe, so he sent Khalid ibn Walid with a group of armed men to call on the rest of the tribe to embrace Islam.
-William Muir also claims that Muhammad told Khalid to attack them if they refused to convert.
+Muhammad told Khalid to attack them if they refused to convert to Islam.

 Expedition

 When Khalid arrived at the destination he sent armed men on horses on all directions to proclaim to the people: